SuroWka-Roch/Eclipse-Phase-trouble-at-Glenn/Adrian-Liubov.md

   - ToDo/stats
 ---

-Infomorth from security with observers/survivor trauma from the fall.
-At the [[Glenn's-petal]] rampup starts masive quarantine that locks station and separetes servers into cells.
+Infomorph from security with observers/survivor trauma from the fall.
+At the [[Glenn's-petal]] ramp up starts massive quarantine that locks station and separates servers into cells.